Going Beyond the Classroom: Super-Curriculars That Impress UK Admissions

 💻 2.
 Online Courses

 Free online courses to help you independently learn more about your chosen major(s).
-Explore:
+For example:

 🎧 3.
 TED Talks, Podcasts & Recorded Lectures